Table of Contents

-For infections with the coxsackie B virus, it can be assumed that in about 4 % of all cases,the heart will be affected as well.
-For other cardiotropic viruses, this number goes down to about 1 % of all cases.
-When young adults die from a sudden cardiac arrest, in about 10 % of the cases, the autopsy will reveal a myocarditis.
+In cases of infections with the coxsackie B virus, it can be assumed that in about 4 % of all cases, the heart will be affected as well.
+For other cardiotropic viruses, this number goes down by about 1 % of all cases.
+When young adults die from a sudden cardiac arrest, in about 10 % of the cases, the autopsy will reveal myocarditis.

 Causes of myocarditis

-In rare cases, chronic systemic diseases, such as rheumatoid arthritis, vasculitis and collagenoses can be triggers for non-infectious myocarditis.
+In rare cases, chronic systemic diseases, such as rheumatoid arthritis, vasculitis and collagenoses can be triggers of non-infectious myocarditis.
 Medications may cause the so-called hypersensitivity myocarditis.
-An idiopathic Fiedler’s myocarditis or a myocarditis following radiation therapy to the mediastinum are also possible.
+An idiopathic Fiedler’s myocarditis or myocarditis following radiation therapy to the mediastinum are also possible.